A Basic Compositional Model for Spiking Neural Networks: Theorems for Acyclic Composition

-Fix $\beta_{in}$ to be any infinite input execution with stable inputs, and let $P$ be the probabilistic execution of $\mathcal N$ generated from $\beta_{in}$.
+Fix $\beta_{in}$ to be any infinite input execution of $\mathcal N$ with stable inputs, and let $P$ be the probabilistic execution of $\mathcal N$ for $\beta_{in}$.
 In $P$, we should expect to have stable, correct outputs for a long while starting from time $4$, because the depth of the entire network is $4$.
 Here we consider just the situation at precisely time $4$, that is, we consider the probabilities $P(\beta)$ for finite traces $\beta$ of length exactly $4$.
 Specifically, we would like to use Lemma~\ref{lem: acyclic-composition-2} to help us show that the probability of a correct Xor output at time $4$ is at least $(1 - \delta)^5$.

 We work compositionally.
-In particular, we assume that, in the probabilistic execution of ${\mathcal N}^1$ on $\beta_{in}$, or any other stable input sequence, the probability of correct (Nand,Or) outputs at time $3$ is at least $(1 - \delta)^4$.
+In particular, we assume that, in the probabilistic execution of ${\mathcal N}^1$ for $\beta_{in}$, or any other stable input sequence, the probability of correct (Nand,Or) outputs at time $3$ is at least $(1 - \delta)^4$.
 We also assume that, in the probabilistic execution of ${\mathcal N}^2$ on any input sequence, the probability that the output at time $4$ is the And of its two inputs at time $3$ is at least $1 - \delta$.
-These assumptions could be proved for these two networks, but we simply assume them here and use them to get our result about the composed network $\mathcal N$.
+We could prove these bounds for our two specific networks ${\mathcal N}^1$ and ${\mathcal N}^2$, but to emphasize the compositional reasoning, we ignore the internal workings of the two sub-networks and simply state the bounds here.
+We use these bounds to get our result about the composed network $\mathcal N$.

-So define event $B$ to be the set of traces $\beta$ of $\mathcal N$ of length $4$ such that $\beta$ gives a correct Xor output at time $4$, as well as correct (Nand, Or) outputs at time $3$.
+So define $B$ to be the set of traces $\beta$ of $\mathcal N$ of length $4$ such that $\beta$ gives a correct Xor output at time $4$, as well as correct (Nand, Or) outputs at time $3$.
+(These traces may differ in their firing states for the And neuron at any time, and also in their firing states for the Not and Or neurons at times other than those specified.)
 We will argue that $P(B) \geq (1 - \delta)^5$, which implies our desired result.

 We have that $P(B) = \sum_{\beta \in B} P(\beta)$.
 By Lemma~\ref{lem: acyclic-composition-2}, this is equal to

 Here, $P^1$ and $P^2$ are defined as in Section~\ref{sec: compos-acyclic}, based on $\beta^1_{in} = \beta_{in}$, and for each particular $\beta$, based on $\beta^2_{in}$ equal to $\beta \lceil N^2_{in}$, extended to an infinite sequence by adding $0$'s.
 Note that the choice of input sequence $\beta^2_{in}$ for ${\mathcal N}^2$ is uniquely determined by $\beta \lceil N^1_{out}$.